 The association’s 17th General Assembly had more than 200 unique participants over three days, shared multimedia reports on key areas of work and took several important decisions, including on governance documents and new Council members

 A defining feature of the ICCA Consortium is that decisions are taken by consensus.
 After learning from experience at the 16th GA in 2020, the Council and Secretariat developed a better process for gathering inputs from the membership on key organizational documents and for building consensus in the weeks and months before proposed decisions were tabled for approval.
 During the GA, the Chair (President Teddy Baguilat) ensured the membership understood how decisions would be taken by consensus and ensured consistency in that procedure throughout the GA.
 Although further improvements can still be made, these were important steps forward for inclusive and collective decision-making in the association.
-This improved process enabled more thorough review, debate and revision of proposed decisions in advance and enabled the membership to take decisions by consensus relatively quickly during the GA itself.
+This improved process enabled a more thorough review, debate, and revision of proposed decisions in advance and enabled the membership to take decisions by consensus relatively quickly during the GA itself.

 Key outcomes of the 17th General Assembly included: